Can Equity Be Bought? A Look at Outcomes-Based Funding in Higher Ed

 Seemingly, POBF helps shift the paradigm in higher education to one where campuses are more clearly seen as playing an instrumental role in educating students and supporting their success.
 However, the threats to equity that have emerged should raise concerns among anyone who cares about higher education opportunity for low-income students and students of color and the often under-resourced institutions where they are most likely to enroll.

-The next posts in this series explore how POBF policies are affecting institutions that serve large percentages of students of color, and how policymakers in one state, Kentucky, can set an example.
+The next posts in this series explore how POBF policies are affecting Historically Black Colleges and Univeristy and other institutions that serve large percentages of students of color, and how policymakers in one state, Kentucky, can set an example.
 The series concludes with recommendations for using POBF to advance more equitable resources, opportunities, and outcomes in higher education.

 Sosanya Jones, an assistant professor of qualitative research methods and higher education at Southern Illinois University, is one of the co-authors of the book with Tiffany Jones.